Your browser is not supported or outdated so some features of the site might not be available.

 0.83 dB

-The Beats Studio3 have a mediocre frequency response consistency.
-Despite their noise cancelling and self-calibrating systems, they perform less consistently than other noise cancelling headphones such as the Sony MDR-1000X Wireless and the Sony WH-1000XM2 Wireless.
-Their bass and treble delivery can vary based on fit, seal, and positioning.
-It can also be a bit difficult to achieve a consistent listening experience, especially if you have thick hair or wear glasses.
+These over-ears have mediocre frequency response consistency.
+Despite their noise cancelling and self-calibrating systems, they perform less consistently than other noise cancelling headphones, like the Sony MDR-1000X Wireless and the Sony WH-1000XM2 Wireless.
+Their bass and treble delivery vary based on fit, seal, and positioning.
+It can also be difficult to achieve a consistent listening experience, especially if you have thick hair or wear glasses, as these features can disrupt the headphones' seal on your head.

 Sound